-As of March 31, 2019, and December 31, 2018, we had cash and cash equivalents of \$208.8 million and \$234.9 million, respectively.
-We had a net loss of \$27.8 million in the three months ended March 31, 2019, compared to \$18.8 million for the same period in 2018.
-As of March 31, 2019, and December 31, 2018, we had accumulated deficits of \$563.3 million and \$535.5 million, respectively.
+As of June 30, 2019, and December 31, 2018, we had cash and cash equivalents of \$184.1 million and \$234.9 million, respectively.
+We had a net loss of \$31.4 million and \$59.2 million in the three and six months ended June 30, 2019, respectively, compared to \$20.6 million and \$39.4 million for the same periods in 2018.
+As of June 30, 2019, and December 31, 2018, we had accumulated deficits of \$594.7 million and \$535.5 million, respectively.
 We anticipate that our loss from operations will increase in the future as we:

-- · Advance our AMT-061 pivotal trial; - · Initiate clinical studies for AMT-130 for our proprietary Huntington's disease gene therapy program; - Advance multiple research programs related to gene therapy candidates targeting liver-directed and central nervous system ("CNS") diseases; - Continue to enhance and optimize our technology platform, including our manufacturing capabilities, nextgeneration viral vectors and promoters, and other enabling technologies; - Seek marketing approval for any product candidates that successfully complete clinical trials;
+- Advance our AMT-061 pivotal trial; - Advance the clinical development of AMT-130 for our Huntington's disease gene therapy program; - Build-out our commercial infrastructure and seek marketing approval for any product candidates (including AMT-061) that successfully complete clinical trials; - Advance multiple research programs related to gene therapy candidates targeting liver-directed and central nervous system ("CNS") diseases;

-- · Acquire or in-license rights to new therapeutic targets or product candidates; - Maintain, expand and protect our intellectual property portfolio, including in-licensing additional intellectual property rights from third parties; and - Build-out our clinical, medical and regulatory capabilities in the U.S.
+- Continue to build-out our clinical, medical and regulatory capabilities; - Continue to expand, enhance and optimize our technology platform, including our manufacturing capabilities, next-generation viral vectors and promoters, and other enabling technologies; - Acquire or in-license rights to new therapeutic targets or product candidates; and - Maintain, expand and protect our intellectual property portfolio, including in-licensing additional intellectual property rights from third parties;